 Sustainable dining

 Queen’s Hospitality Services serve more than 3 million meals a year during regular operations to students, faculty, staff, and the broader community.
 They are committed to providing the highest quality, guest-centric food and experience while also meeting the needs of our diverse community in a sustainable and financially responsible way.
 Hospitality Services manages several initiatives across campus to integrate sustainability into their operations and make a positive impact on our university’s consumption needs.
-In 2021, they announced that all seafood served at campus dining locations will come from suppliers with sustainable practices recognized by a third-party sustainable seafood certifier.
+We are proud to be a Fair Trade Campus and source only sustainable seafood to be served on campus.